 Prior to this for about ten years, we were full-time RVers - - living, working, and traveling in our 38' diesel motorhome (Sold).

-By 2004, we were both teaching web-based courses in Library and Information Science at Indiana University at Indianapolis (IUPUI).
+By 2004, we were both teaching web-based graduate courses in Library and Information Science at Indiana University at Indianapolis (IUPUI).
 We were able to work from almost any location in the U.S. (plus parts of Canada) using a 2-way Internet satellite system.
 After more than forty-five years in education, Larry has retired; Annette continues to teach online, virtual courses for a few more years.

 Together we also ran a small publishing firm (Vision to Action) and a consulting business (Lamb Learning Group LLG).